 23 May 2017

-"I recently went to Mount Rinjani in Indonesia with my fiancé.
+"I went to Mount Rinjani in Indonesia in 2017 with my then-fiancé.
 When we were preparing to scale the mountain, he told me it’s not that cold but when I went up, I froze to death [and even had to borrow a jacket from a guide]!
 It was 3,727 metres above ground level, and at the peak, there was no place to hide, there were only rocks and sand.

 "He told me that there was no need to bring a jacket and that a windbreaker would do, but I did my research and I saw that people were wearing fur jackets up there!
 Maybe it’s because he runs marathons around the world, so he’s fine in a T-shirt but I wanted to die [up there], it was so cold!
 I felt like I was Rose in Titanic."